-Ceanothus Cascade is an evergreen ornamental shrub with striking blue flowers in spring through to summer.
+Ceanothus Cascade or Californian Lilac Cascade Ceanothus Cascade is an evergreen ornamental shrub with striking blue flowers in spring through to summer.
 Commonly known as Californian Lilac Cascade this vigorous shrub has plenty of uses in a garden.
 In spring and summer you’ll find this rounded shrub produces hardy pale blue flowers on arching branches.
 The flowers are set in panicles that can reach up 8cm in length.
 Often, Ceanothus Cascade will flower in early spring bringing one of the first deep colours of the coming summer and attracting the first pollinating insects.

 How Hardy Is Ceanothus Cascade As a UK bred variety of Ceanothus, Californian Lilac Cascade is hardy and able to withstand most UK frosts, but it does need planting in a sheltered spot without frost pockets or cold, drying winds.
 Any sheltered area is suitable and it will thrive on a south facing wall.